JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 * _targetIDE_ is the (version-specific) IntelliJ Platform-based IDE in which the plugin is intended to run, such as Android Studio or PhpStorm.
 * _baseIntelliJPlatformVersion_ is the (version-specific) IntelliJ Platform used in the build of the _targetIDE_.
-  The IntelliJ Platform is defined by a specific build of the IntelliJ IDEA Community Edition.
+  The IntelliJ Platform is defined by a specific build of the IntelliJ IDEA.
   The Gradle plugin attribute [`intellij.version`](configuring_plugin_project.md#intellij-platform-configuration) is set to be _baseIntelliJPlatformVersion_.

 For API compatibility, the IntelliJ Platform version used in the _targetIDE_ dictates the _baseIntelliJPlatformVersion_ used for developing a plugin.